flaskcwg/flask-docs-fa/.github/pull_request_template.md

 <!--
-Before opening a PR, make sure you have claimed to translate a file by adding your username after the file entry in the README.
+Before opening a PR, make sure you have claimed to translate a file by adding your username after the file entry in the README.md.
 -->

 <!--